Newcastle, Oklahoma: Tornadoes

 April 25, 1893, a massive tornado, reportedly over a mile and a quarter wide at one point, moved northeast along a 15-mile path from northwest of Newcastle through what now is part of Moore, and swept away at least 30 homes.
 Thirty-three people were killed with 11 people dying in one home, 6 in a second home and 4 in a third home.
 This tornado was one of at least 5 strong/violent tornadoes in central Oklahoma on this day, but the only one within the immediate Oklahoma City area.
 The local Norman paper reported that residents of Cleveland County were "scared... as they never have been scared before."
 In addition, there was a "general scampering from all parts and a hunt for caves was generally inaugurated."

 On May 3, 1999, the F5 1999 Bridge Creek–Moore tornado struck parts of Newcastle and resulted in the destruction of several homes in the Newcastle city limits.
 Greater destruction occurred in Bridge Creek and Moore.
 This violent, long-lived tornado was the most infamous of nearly 60 tornadoes that struck central Oklahoma during an unprecedented outbreak.

-In 2011, a tornado ripped through parts of Newcastle.
+On May 24, 2011, a tornado ripped through parts of Newcastle.
 There were an estimated 160 homes either damaged or destroyed and over 20 businesses damaged.
-However, there was no loss of life.
+However, there was no loss of life within the city.

 On May 20, 2013, another violent tornado damaged parts of Newcastle, including the historic retired Ozark Trail Bridge, growing rapidly as it headed north crossing the Canadian River, and did a large amount of damage to neighboring Moore and southern Oklahoma City.